I can hear you now…“What? Me say ‘no’ to abundance??? Not on your life!”

 Because you set it up that way.
 You wanted to practice conscious creation (in a very challenging arena, I might add) so you chose an incarnation on earth—a free will planet (that’s the good news) but also a pretty dark planet (that’s the bad news).

 Yet you thought you were up to it (and you are).
 And now that you’re here you’re thinking, “WHAT was I thinking?”

-Let me assure you, if you are here, you are up to the task.
+Let me assure you, if you’re here, you’re up to the task.
 But you have to learn the ropes in order to succeed.
 And one of the prime ways you say “no” to abundance is, you misread the signs that abundance is knocking at your door.

 And because you misread them you respond negatively to them—which in effect, negates them.
-So when you receive a fabulous sign of abundance you take all the power right out of it.
-If it were a balloon you’d be wielding a sharp pin and popping that abundance balloon time after time.
+So when you receive a fabulous sign of abundance, and you react negatively, you take the power right out of it.

-Here is a true-life scenario of a fellow creator who, just like you, is challenged in seeing (and responding positively to) the signs.
+Here is a true-life scenario of a fellow creator who, just like you, was challenged in seeing (and responding positively to) the signs.

 It’s a long story—but follow along to see where she slipped into scarcity (and where you might too):